jusio/storage-area-explorer/README.md

    * export storage contents as JSON into clipboard or file
    * import storage contents from clipboard or file

-Currently, extension was removed from Chrome Store by Google, since they don't like `tabs` permission on extension.
-Easiest way to use (until I fix the issue and is back in Chrome store) is to download source and load this as an unpacked extension

-~~Install from latest stable 0.4.2 version from [Chrome Store](https://chrome.google.com/webstore/detail/storage-area-explorer/ocfjjjjhkpapocigimmppepjgfdecjkb)~~
+Install from latest stable 0.4.3 version from [Chrome Store](https://chrome.google.com/webstore/detail/storage-area-explorer/ocfjjjjhkpapocigimmppepjgfdecjkb)~~